Logo of Landscape Atlas

 Path and Step Lights: These are foundational fixtures designed to guide visitors safely along walkways, driveways, and garden paths.
 They provide a soft, downward glow that defines edges and prevents trips and falls.
 For a cohesive look, they are often spaced evenly and integrated into hardscaping elements.

 Uplights and Spotlights: Used for dramatic accent lighting, these fixtures are placed at the base of an object to cast light upward.
 They are perfect for showcasing the textured bark of mature trees, the facade of your home, stone walls, or ornamental shrubs.
-The beam angle can be adjusted to create a wide wash or a narrow, focused spotlight3.
+The beam angle can be adjusted to create a wide wash or a narrow, focused spotlight.

 Deck and Step Lights: Specifically designed for outdoor living areas, these include recessed lights on stair risers for safety, post-cap lights on railings, and under-rail lighting to create a soft ambient glow.
 They make decks and patios usable and inviting after sunset.